earthobservations/phenodata/README.rst

         >>> import os
         >>> import pytest
         >>> if "GITHUB_ACTION" in os.environ:
-        ...     pytest.skip(msg="pytest-doctest-ellipsis-markers does not work on CI/GHA.
+        ...     pytest.skip("pytest-doctest-ellipsis-markers does not work on CI/GHA.
 Works on macOS though.", allow_module_level=True)

 .. code-block:: python